Doris Brewer Cohen Award

 This is a merit-based award for one individual who has the best senior thesis/essay in any of the following fields:

-Classical Studies; Comparative Literature and Culture; East Asian Studies; English; European Cultural Studies; Film, Television and Interactive Media (interdisciplinary or literary focus); French and Francophone Studies; German Studies; Hispanic Studies; Islamic and Middle Eastern Studies; Near Eastern and Judaic Studies; Non-performance honors work in Fine Arts, Music, or Theater Arts; Philosophy; Religious Studies; Russian Studies; Women's, Gender, and Sexuality Studies (interdisciplinary or literary focus).
+Classical Studies; Comparative Literature and Culture; Creative Writing; East Asian Studies; English; European Cultural Studies; Film, Television, and Interactive Media; French and Francophone Studies; German Studies; Hispanic Studies; Islamic and Middle Eastern Studies; Latin American, Caribbean and Latinx Studies; Near Eastern and Judaic Studies; Non-performance honors work in Fine Arts, Music, or Theater Arts; Philosophy; Religious Studies; Russian Studies.

 Each major in the Humanities can nominate one student for the selection committee to consider.
-Chairs/Directors send nominations and a copy of the student’s work to Ann O. Koloski-Ostrow and Katie Dickinson by April 29, 2020.
+Chairs/Directors send nominations and a copy of the student’s work to Jonathan Decter and Katie Dickinson by April 25, 2022,

 - 2019 - Gavriel Avraham Kutliroff